What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 - A long-term capital gains tax applies only to homes owned for a year and over.

-- The capital gains tax can be anywhere from 0%-20% depending on the amount of net gain from your home sale.
+- The capital gains tax can be anywhere from 0%-20%, depending on the net gain from your home sale.

-- You can claim some exemption from your capital gains tax if you've owned your home for at least 2 years and lived in it for at least 2 non-consecutive years out of the last 5 years as a primary residence.
+- You can claim some exemption from your capital gains tax if you've owned your home for at least two years and lived in it for at least two non-consecutive years out of the last five years as a primary residence.

 What Is Capital Gains Tax?